RouteSafe/RADBench/README.md

 2. **ML-Based Models**: RoLL+, Ada.Boost, MLP and SVM
 3. **DL-Based Models**: ISP Self-Operated, BEAM, RNN and MSLSTM

 You can find the relevant code for Ada.Boost, MLP, SVM, RNN, and MSLSTM in the MSLSTM .
-ISP Self Operated code is in A-General-Framework-BGP-Anomaly-Detection.
+ISP Self-Operated code is in A-General-Framework-BGP-Anomaly-Detection.
 Each method's file includes the environment required to run the method, as well as the code for detection and evaluation.

 ## Contact